schapa094/Computational-Text-Analysis-for-Political-Science/README.md

 Slides and Code for the course are going to be hosted in this repository.
 Please refer to **slack** for the zoom link before each lecture.

-Main Instructor: Nikolay Marinov (University of Houston)
+Instructor: Nikolay Marinov (University of Houston)

 Teaching Assistant: Ashrakat Elshehawy (University of Oxford)